Chapter 1:

 Saionji Wakami had joined us.

-“Kotone-chii,” Wakami said, voice gentle.
+“Kotone-chii,” Wakami floated the name, voice gentle.

 “W-Wakami-Senpai!
 Don’t ‘Kotone-chii’ me like I’m your pet!”